Code-Rrrrr/Code-Rrrrr/README.md

 Currently exploring **Flutter**, **Dart**, and **Jetpack Compose** to expand my cross-platform and modern UI development toolkit.
 I enjoy simplifying complex problems and writing code that is maintainable and future-proof.

 Outside academics, I like exploring new skills, diving into Mathematics, and reading fiction.
-I'm eager to work in environments that stimulate continuous learning and engineering excellence.
+I'm eager to work in environments that stimulate continuous learning.

 ---